FriendsOfSymfony/FOSHttpCache/doc/user-context.rst

     those parts over AJAX requests or look into ESI_.
 Both approaches integrate with the concepts presented in this chapter.

+    Put differently, if every user has their own hash, you probably don't want to cache at all.
+If you still do, simply vary on the credentials and don't use the context hash mechnism.

 Overview
 --------